xpdota/event-trigger/README.md

 Context will also be an important feature.
 This goes for both filtering based on context (i.e. zone-locked or job-locked) triggers, and state management (i.e. discarding pull-specific state on a wipe).

+I will also need to, at some point, bite the bullet and write an actual ACT integration using JNI or something, rather than just reading a log file, in order to get things like player info, party data, and positions/headings.